Company logo

 Day 01: Arrival / Delhi

-Late night Arrival.
-Meeting and assistance upon arrival as our representatives welcome you and escort you to your car.
+Late night arrival, meeting and assistance upon arrival at the airport as our representative welcome you and escort you to your car.

 Whilst the room keys and check-in is organized, our representative would introduce the tour to you and hand over the documents to you.

-Early morning, transfer to the airport to board your flight to Nagpur
+Early morning, we will transfer to the Delhi airport to board the flight to Nagpur.

-Meeting and assistance upon arrival in Nagpur and drive to Kanha
+Meeting and assistance upon arrival at the Nagpur airport, as our representative will welcome you and from here, we will drive to Kanha.

-Kanha is also famous for it's animal conservation efforts made in collaboration and cooperation with the local resident communities.
-One of the famous success stories of the park is the survival of the Barasingha population in the park, which went down to as low as 66 animals in 1970 from the earlier 3000 and which through huge efforts have now revived to a respectable number of around 1000.
+Kanha is also famous for its animal conservation efforts made in collaboration and cooperation with the local resident communities.
+One of the famous success stories of the park is the survival of the Barasingha population in the park which went down to as low as 66 animals in 1970 from the earlier 3000 and which through huge efforts has now revived to a respectable number of around 1000.
 Kanha boasts of many such success stories of which this is only an example.

-Kanha National Park is world famous for it's tigers.
+Kanha National Park is world famous for its tigers.
 Tiger sightings are not as rare as in most other parks of the country.
-The only other reserves in the country that can claim to have as many sightings as Kanha are Ranthambor and Kanha's own neighbour, Bandhavgarh.
+The only other reserves in the country that can claim to have as many sightings as Kanha are Ranthambore and Kanha's own neighbour, Bandhavgarh.

 Other than the tiger, some of the more frequently seen animals in the park consist of Leopards, Gaur, Chausinghas, Sloth Bears, Barking Deer, Swamp Deer (Barasingha), Blackuck, Langurs, Wild Boars, Porcupines, Mouse Deer, Hyenas, Jackals and Wild Dogs (Dholes).